Hello! Who are you and what business did you start?

 GMass, Inc. has provided an update on their business!

-About 1 month ago, we followed up with GMass, Inc. to see how they've been doing since we published this article.
+7 months ago, we followed up with GMass, Inc. to see how they've been doing since we published this article.